chamomileberry/WriteCraft/scripts/MIGRATION_GUIDE.md

 ## Step 7: Verify the Migration

 1. Open your published WriteCraft app
-2. Log in with your Replit account
+2. Log in with your account
 3. Verify that all your content is present:
    - Check your notebooks
    - Check your projects